- Home

 STEM Activities

-Working closely with large multinational companies such as Ford, Bertrandt and BAE Systems and maximising opportunities to get involved with national events such as The UK Aerospace Youth Rocketry Challenge and the Big Bang Young Scientists and Engineering Fair, Great Baddow High School are looking to develop the scientists of the future.
+Working closely with large multinational companies such as BAE Systems, Ford, and Teledyne and maximising opportunities to get involved with national events such as competitions, challenges, presentations, lectures, trips and visits, Great Baddow High School are looking to develop the scientists of the future.

 PhysicsFest

-Sixth Form Physics students volunteer at the annual PhysicsFest event in the Autumn, hosted by Great Baddow High School and organised by the Institute of Physics.
+Sixth Form Physics students volunteer at the annual PhysicsFest event in the Autumn, organised by the Institute of Physics.

 British Science Week